mvarrone/simulate-ip-printer-webserver/README.md

 - Docker

-    By using Docker and Docker Compose, it is possible to create various containers in order to simulate we have multiple IP Printers connected directly in our physical network
+    - By using Docker and Docker Compose, it is possible to create various containers in order to simulate we have multiple IP Printers connected directly in our physical network

-    So, this way we can use those IP addresses from every container and writing them in the `devices.json` file available on [printer-monitoring project](https://github.com/mvarrone/printer-monitoring) to make some tests
+    - So, this way we can use those IP addresses from each container and writing them in the `devices.json` file available at the `app` folder on [printer-monitoring project](https://github.com/mvarrone/printer-monitoring) to make some tests

 - FastAPI

-    FastAPI is a web framework for building APIs with Python 3.
+    - FastAPI is a web framework for building APIs with Python 3.
 Only a small amount of what this framework offers has been used

-## Consideration
+## Considerations

+### About networking
-In this project, network chosen was 192.168.1.0/24 with a gateway of 192.168.1.1 and containers were configured to obtain the following IP addresses: 192.168.1.201/24 and 192.168.1.202/24
+- In this project, network chosen was 192.168.1.0/24 with a gateway of 192.168.1.1 and containers were configured to obtain the following IP addresses: 192.168.1.201/24 and 192.168.1.202/24

-So, unless your network be the same and you have those specific IP addresses available to assign to new hosts, you should adapt this [docker-compose.yml](https://github.com/mvarrone/simulate-ip-printer-webserver/blob/main/docker-compose.yml) file to your network specs
+- So, unless your network be the same and you have those specific IP addresses available to assign to new hosts, you should adapt this [docker-compose.yml](https://github.com/mvarrone/simulate-ip-printer-webserver/blob/main/docker-compose.yml) file to your network specs

+### About Docker Desktop on Windows
+- Driver `ipvlan` is needed to make containers obtain an IP address directly from your physical network.
+Unfortunately, it is not available on Windows systems at the moment.

+- So, to mitigate this problem an Ubuntu VM has been deployed on Windows.
+Inside that VM, docker and docker compose were installed.

 ## Resources used

-- A CSV file downloaded from a Brother HL-1210W Series printer is provided to make it available in the correspondant endpoint
+- A CSV file downloaded from a Brother HL-1210W Series printer is provided to make it available in the correspondant endpoint to be downloaded

 ## Endpoints

 1. Root Endpoint: `/`

-    * This endpoint was created to test the availability of the API.
+    * This endpoint was created to test the availability of the API
-    * It returns a dictionary with a message and datetime information.
+    * It returns a dictionary with a message and datetime information

 2. CSV Endpoint: `/etc/mnt_info.csv`

-    * This endpoint was created to download a maintenance CSV file.
+    * This endpoint was created to download a maintenance CSV file
-    * It returns the CSV file.
+    * It returns the CSV file

 ## Usage